 A recent returning resident has advised that airlines into Spain are only allowing Spanish residents on (presumably the same for France).
 I recommend you not only have your residency card with you but also a printout of the Schengen accord with France, Spain and Andorra and be prepared to argue up as many levels of management as possible.
 Remember the quarantine isolation period of 14 days for returning residents in now obligatory rather than advisory.

 I will do all I can to update news on various aspects, but it looks like we are in for the long haul.
-If you are waiting for your new card or process then that is really all yu can presently do!
+If you are waiting for your new card or process then waiting is really all you can presently do, especially if you are not here in Andorra!

 What can I actually do, myself and my family?
 Am I allowed out?